kzl5010/JavaScript-Path-Learner/readme.md

 ### Bonus features

 Some possible updates are:
+- [ ] Add more algorithms like Dijkstra's, Primm's.
 - [ ] Add their own data to test the algorithms
 - [ ] Add multiple choices for starting states that are interesting
 - [ ] Compare similar algorithms like sorting vs sorting or graph vs graph.